JonKing93/DASH/Tutorials/kalmanFilter/evolve.md

 This indicates that the Kalman Filter should use the first prior in X for the first 1000 time steps, and the second prior in X for the last 150 time steps.

 ##### Example 2: Cyclic Seasonal Priors
 Alternatively, you might want to use cyclical evolving priors for different seasons or months.
 For example, say you have seasonal observations (spring, summer, autumn, winter) over 250 years for a total of 1000 assimilated time steps.
-You have a different prior for each season: one for spring, summer autumn, and winter and want to change the prior cyclically with the season.
+You have a different prior for each season: one for spring, summer, autumn, and winter and want to change the prior cyclically with the season.
 Then you could do:
 ```matlab
 spring = ensemble('spring-prior.ens');
 summer = ensemble('summer-prior.ens');